orlof/dcpu-fp32/README.md

 --

 <h6>Design Philosophy</h6>
- - Easy integration to DCPU's operating systems and applications
+ - Easy API for integration into operating systems and applications
- - Easile maintainable code base
- - Speed over memory consumption
+ - Small and simple codebase

 <h6>Implementation Principles</h6>
- - parameters are passed by reference in stack
+ - float parameters are passed in stack by pointer
+ - int16 return value is passes in stack
  - parameters are pushed to stack in right to left order
- - caller is responsible for cleaning the stack
+ - caller is responsible for cleaning the stack (arguments and possible return value)
- - int16 return value is passes in stack
  - registers a, b, c, i, j, x, y and z are preserved
+ - same pointer can be used as any or all arguments

 --